qUINNCYKID/qUINNCYKID/README.md

 I'm a Computer Science & IT–focused student and aspiring software engineer with strong interests in **application development, cybersecurity, networking, and systems engineering**.
 I enjoy turning ideas into practical, real‑world solutions and continuously improving my skills through hands‑on projects.

-I’m guided by two core philosophies:

-> *"Growth is not accidental — it’s engineered."*

 ---